XRPLF/rippled/src/ripple/overlay/MessageScheduler.md

 but the existing architecture encourages a sender to lock itself to a subset of connected peers for the duration of its communication.
-We want to let indiscriminate senders send their next message to any available peer, selected by the broker based only on its responsibility as a load balancer.
+We want to let indiscriminate senders send their next message to any available peer, selected by the broker according to its best judgment, based on factors like latency and load balancing.

 ## Related Work